AFT Design Knowledge Hub

 Reflection

 AI has fundamentally changed how I work—and how I expect to work going forward.
-Designing systems that scale knowledge, judgment, and craft has become a core part of my practice, and I’m energized by where this path leads next.
+Designing systems that scale knowledge, judgment, and craft is now a core part of my practice, and I’m energized by where this path leads next.